nfroidure/VarStream/README.md

 VarStream is a variable exchange format designed to replace JSON for situations when it reaches its limits.
 VarStream has many advantages :
 - Human readable/writeable : no need to be a programmer to create VarStream datas.
-- Streamable : No need to wait the datas to be fully loaded to populate/access your program variables (usefull for configuration files and localization files merging, web sockets realtime var loading ...).
+- Streamable : No need to wait the datas to be fully loaded to populate/access your program variables (usefull for web sockets realtime var loading and ui reactivity...).
 - Self referencable : you can refer to another variable of the stream in the stream itself, wich is not possible with JSON.
 - Mergeable : you easily merge multiple varstreams with no loss (usefull for configuration files and localization files merging...).
 - Lighter most of the time : Due to it's smart optimizations (self reference, backward reference) :